Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 - The Peter Norbeck Educational Centre.

-- Â The Grace Coolidge store where you can buy souvenirs, snacks, and campfire wood.Â
+- Â The Grace Coolidge store: where you can buy souvenirs, snacks, and campfire wood.Â

 Grace Coolidge Campground is probably the most central location to enjoy many aspects of Custer State Park without driving.
 (The same would also be true if you camped at the State Game campground).